muhammad-fiaz/logly/README.md

 ## Features

+- Support for multiple log levels: INFO, WARNING, ERROR, DEBUG, CRITICAL, FATAL, TRACE, and custom LOG levels.
-- Easy-to-use logging for Python applications.
+- Colored output for console logs.
-- Customizable log levels and formatting.
-- Customizable log colors.
+- Customizable log message formats.
-- Log to file and/or console.
-- Log to file with automatic file rotation.
-- Log to file with automatic file size management.
-- Log to file with automatic file deletion.
-- Log to file with automatic deletion and rewriting of the file when it reaches max_file_size.
+- Logging to files with automatic file rollover.
+- Control over console display and file logging.
+- Easy configuration and usage.
 - Open Source: Logly is an open-source project, and we welcome contributions from the community.
 - Community Support: Join a community of developers using Logly for their logging needs.
 - many more features!